-- a.
-Affordability - i.
-Description: For Priority Broadband Projects as defined in Section 2.4.3, the applicant's commitment to provide the most affordable total price to all BEADfunded locations in its application for at least symmetrical 1 Gigabit per second (Gbps) service.
-For Non-Priority Broadband Projects as defined in Section 2.4.3, the eligible applicant's commitment to provide the most affordable total price to all included locations in its application for at least 100/20 Mbps service.
+- i.
+Description: For Priority Broadband Projects as defined in Section 2.4.3, the applicant's commitment to provide the most affordable total price to all BEAD-funded locations in its application for at least symmetrical 1 Gigabit per second (Gbps) service.
+For Non-Priority Broadband Projects as defined in Section 2.4.3, the eligible applicant's commitment to provide the most affordable total price to all included locations in its application for at least 100/20 Mbps service. - ii.
+As required gating criteria for the BEAD Program, all successful applicants will be contractually required to: - Participate in the Federal Communications Commission's (FCC) Affordability Connectivity Plan (ACP) and any successor program designated by NTIA throughout the useful life of the network.
+If the ACP sunsets with no successor, this clause will impose no obligations on the subgrantee until such time as an ACP successor program shall be instituted. - Provide any eligible subscriber within the proposed project area a low-cost option defined in Section 2.12 throughout the useful Page 40 of 143 life of the network.

-- ii.
-As required gating criteria for the BEAD Program, all successful applicants will be contractually required to: - Participate in the Federal Communications Commission's (FCC) Affordability Connectivity Plan (ACP), any successor program and/or any other household broadband subsidy programs throughout the useful life of the network. - Provide any eligible subscriber within the proposed project area a low-cost option defined in Section 2.12 throughout the useful life of the network. - iii.
+iii.
 Scoring: Points for affordability will be awarded to applicants that make affordable pricing commitments in clear and unambiguous terms, without caveats that may compromise the commitment, as follows:

-Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least ten years after the closeout of the construction phase, in alignment with NTIA guidance about the period of federal interest in BEAD projects, affordable service at speeds of 100/20 Mbps or faster with technology other than end-to-end fiber to BEAD-funded locations, at prices that will baseline from the applicable affordable benchmark defined in section 2.13.2:
+Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least five years after the closeout of the construction phase, affordable service at speeds of 1Gbps/1Gbps or faster end-to-end fiber to BEAD-funded locations, at prices that will baseline from the applicable affordable benchmark, defined in section 2.13.2 as \$95 per month for Priority Broadband Projects, with adjustments for inflation:

 - a.
-Equal to or less than the affordable benchmark: 54 Points - b.
-101 125 percent of the affordable benchmark: 45 Points - c.
-126 150 percent of the affordable benchmark: 36 Points - d.
-151 175 percent of the affordable benchmark: 27 Points - e.
-176 200 percent of affordable benchmark: 18 Points - f.
-201 225 percent of the affordable benchmark 9 Points - g.
-Greater than 225 percent of the affordable benchmark or applications that do not make a commitment to affordable pricing of 1Gbps/1Gbps service: 0 Points
+Equal to or less than 100 percent of the applicable affordable benchmark, initially \$95 per month: 54 Points - b.
+100 to 125 percent of the applicable affordable benchmark, initially \$95.01 to \$118.75 per month: 45 Points - c.
+125 to 150 percent of the applicable affordable benchmark, initially \$118.76 to \$142.50 per month: 36 Points - d.
+150 to 175 percent of the applicable affordable benchmark, initially \$142.51 to \$166.25 per month: 27 Points - e.
+175 to 200 percent of the applicable affordable benchmark, initially \$166.26 to \$190 per month: 18 Points - f.
+200 to 225 percent of the applicable affordable benchmark, initially \$190.01 to \$213.75 per month: 9 Points - g.
+Greater than 225 percent of the applicable affordable benchmark, initially \$213.75 per month or applications that do not make a commitment to affordable pricing of 1Gbps/1Gbps service: 0 Points